jethornton/flexgui/docs_flex/source/ini.rst

 Screen Size
 ^^^^^^^^^^^

-To control the initial size of the screen, add either:
+To control the initial size of the screen, add of the following values.
 ::

 	SIZE = minimized
 	SIZE = normal
 	SIZE = maximized
 	SIZE = full

+..
+NOTE:: the values are case sensitive

 .. warning:: Full size screen does not have any window controls.
 Make sure there is a way to close the GUI like an Exit button or you may not be able to